TestimonialsWhat people say about us

 What people are saying

-Megan has just concluded three Governance training sessions for Community Sector Banking in partnership with local Community Bank Branches across Gippsland.
+Megan has just concluded a number of Governance training sessions for Community Sector Banking in partnership with local Community Bank Branches across Gippsland.
 These sessions were very professionally run and feedback from participants, who represented a cross section of not-for-profit and community groups, has consistently highlighted the depth of knowledge and experience that Megan has in this area.
 We are delighted with how these workshops have been delivered, and we are confident that they will result in stronger governance for many local groups.

 The Hume Whittlesea Local Learning and Employment Network (HWLLEN) utilised Megan Buntine to assist us to reflect on our structures, vision and mission statements, and to review our governance.